Spa Valley Railway: History

-The railway was engineered by the London, Brighton and South Coast Railway (LB&SCR) Chief Engineer Frederick Banister, as part of the East Grinstead, Groombridge and Tunbridge Wells Railway (EGGTWR).
-This being an extension to the Three Bridges–Tunbridge Wells line which had been completed in 1855.
+The East Grinstead, Groombridge and Tunbridge Wells Railway railway was engineered by the London, Brighton and South Coast Railway (LB&SCR) Chief Engineer Frederick Banister opened in 1866.
+This being an extension to the Three Bridges–East Grinstead line which had been completed in 1855.
+The line between Uckfield and Groombridge Junction opened in 1868.

 The EGGTWR was part of a regional race between the LB&SCR and the SER, and a specific race to access the town of Royal Tunbridge Wells:

-The LB&SCR opened Tunbridge Wells West in 1866 as the eastern terminus of the EGGTW; there was also an extension to Tunbridge Wells Central.
-From Tunbridge Wells West railway station.
-There were direct services to the South Coast at Brighton and Eastbourne and to London Victoria.
-The Victoria services ran via Groombridge and Ashurst.
-A sign outside the station proudly proclaimed, "New Route to London: Shortest, Quickest and Most Direct.
+From Tunbridge Wells West railway station there were direct services to the South Coast at Brighton and to London Victoria.
+With the opening of the Cuckoo Line in 1880 direct services ran to Eastbourne.
+Completion of the line between Hurst Green and Ashurst Jn in 1888 enabled a sign to be displayed outside the station proudly proclaimed, "New Route to London: Shortest, Quickest and Most Direct.
 Frequent Express Trains".